DRHATL95/HowBot/README.md

 ## Give a Star! :star:

-If you like or are using this project to learn or start your solution, please give it a star.
+If you like this project, please give it a star.
 Thanks!

 ## Getting Started